GAMS-dev/gamspy/docs/user/ml/nn.rst

 Proceedings of the IEEE 86.11 (1998): 2278-2324.

 In this example, we load only one batch of data, ensuring that each digit is equally represented, with 10 instances of each.
-If we were not limiting to a single batch, this equal representation would not be necessary.
+If we were not limiting it to a single batch, this equal representation would not be necessary.
 This is achieved by ``get_balanced_batch`` method.